 Spring is definitely in the air!
 The mild weather has already heralded the arrival of all the daffodils, cherry blossom and magnolia.
-With lots of sheep and lambs now out in the fields we celebrate spring and what a delicious, and easy, meal, lamb makes!
+With lots of sheep and lambs now out in the fields regenerating our soils, or balancing the ecosystems of our moors and hills, we celebrate spring and what a delicious, easy, and environmental meal, lamb makes!

-With 30% of our lamb being exported, buying British lamb not only means you are supporting British farmers but you are also buying a local, high welfare, low carbon foot print product.
-But you don’t just have to buy lamb, mutton is also an excellent product that many people say tastes better.
+Before Brexit 30% of our lamb was exported, so buying British lamb not only means you are supporting British farmers but also buying a high welfare, low carbon footprint product.
+But don’t just buy lamb, mutton is also an excellent product that many people say tastes better.

 Here is food hero Joanna Blythman on the difference between Lamb and Mutton.